 Advance Warning Signs.
-The round, black-onyellow warning sign is placed ahead of a public railroad-highway crossing.
+This round, black-onyellow warning sign is placed ahead of a public railroad-highway crossing.
 The advance warning sign tells you to slow down, look and listen for the train, and be prepared to stop at the tracks if a train is coming.
 See Figure 10.5.

 Pavement Markings.
 Pavement markings mean the same as the advance warning sign.
-They consist of an "X" with the letters ""RR" and a no-passing marking on two-lane roads.
+They consist of an "X" with the letters "RR" and a no-passing marking on 2-lane roads.

-There is also a no passing zone sign on two-lane roads.
+There is also a no passing zone sign on 2-lane roads.
 There may be a white stop line painted on the pavement before the railroad tracks.
 The front of the school bus must remain behind this line while stopped at the crossing.
 See Figure 10.6.

-Cross-buck Signs.
+Crossbuck Signs.
 This sign marks the crossing.
 It requires you to yield the right-of-way to the train.
-If there is no white line painted on the pavement, you must stop the bus before the cross-buck sign.
-When the road crosses over more than one set of tracks, a sign below the cross-buck indicates the number of tracks.
+If there is no white line painted on the pavement, you must stop the bus before the crossbuck sign.
+When the road crosses over more than one set of tracks, a sign below the crossbuck indicates the number of tracks.
 See Figure 10.7.

 Flashing Red Light Signals.
-At many highway-rail grade crossings, the cross-buck sign has flashing red lights and bells.
-When the lights begin to flash, stop!
+At many railroad-highway crossings, the crossbuck sign has flashing red lights and bells.
+When the lights begin to flash, you must stop!
 A train is approaching.
 You are required to yield the right-of-way to the train.
-If there is more than one track, make sure all tracks are clear before crossing.
+If there is more than 1 track, make sure all tracks are clear before crossing.
 See Figure 10.8.